mmu-webdesign/Level4-web-term-1/CSS/css02/10-box-model.md

 - The margin will *jump* a little as the margin between the two paragraphs decreases to 40px.

+- A reminder - The `example` files are not part of the assessment, but you can leave them in the folder.

 <!-- end div -->

 There are a number of rules that dictate when margins do and do not collapse.
 For further information see MDN's detailed page on [mastering margin collapsing](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing).